TutteInstitute/vectorizers/doc/quick_start.rst

 Basic Usage
 -----------

-The vetcorizers package provides a number of tools for vectorizing different kinds of input data.
+The vectorizers package provides a number of tools for vectorizing different kinds of input data.
 All of them are available as classes that follow sciki-learn's basic API for transformers, converting input data into vectors in one form or another.
 For example to convert sequences of categorical data into ngram vector representations one might use